 Please note that other ROFs are also available and NASA users with access to these may use them, however arrangements must be made with those ROFs directly and not through NExScI.

-NASA Keck observers who do want to make use of the Caltech or Yale ROFs are required to follow the procedure described at the WMKO Mainland Observing Policies page and summarized below.This process should be started at least 4 weeks prior to the scheduled observing run.
+NASA Keck observers who wish to use the Caltech or Yale ROF are required to follow the procedure described in the WMKO Policy on Mainland Observing and summarized below.This process should be started at least 5 weeks prior to the scheduled observing run.

 Visitor permits may be purchased at the rate of $2 for the first hour, $1 per subsequent hour up to $6 per day, or $18 per week.
 A $6 daily permit is valid through the end of the business day on which the permit is purchased.
 Visitor parking permits may be purchased at automated pay stations (see map).
 Alternatively, one-time use, scratch off daily parking passes can be purchased for $3 ahead of time from the Caltech parking office during normal business hours.

 (last updated June 30th, 2016 13:34:52)